mfirdaus354/project-hangman/README.md

 #### INSTALLATION (In Windows):
   In order to run the application, please follow these steps:
-  1. Please make sure that you have GitHub desktop installed in your local machine
+  1. Make sure that the latest version of Python is used as the interpreter.
-  2. Fork this repository to your GitHub account
+  2. Fork this repository, then clone this reposiory to your local machine.
+Keep the file path of the cloned repository at hand
-  2. Open Terminal, access the directory of the forked repository in your local
+  3. Open Terminal, access the cloned repository by running this following line (ommit the curly brackets) : cd {cloned repository filepath}
+  4. run this following line in Terminal python main.py

 #### USAGE:
-  In order to have an access to the source code, you may fork this repository.
-I will respond to any pull requests in duly manner.
+  By forking this repository, you are able to suggest some changes or to comment on something you have encountered.
+To do that, you can make a pull request upon pushed commits of the changes and/or comments

+  Pull requests will be reviewd in duly manner.

+  please send an email to something2046@protonmail.com for further inquires regarding to this project

 #### TIMELINE
-  I started this project on [14/06/2023 09:00]
+   - [14/06/2023 09:00]
+      project-hangman commenced.
+   - [15/06/2023 12:23]
+      project-hangman-1 is released.